-All parties in this docket and the Commission staff shall file a prehearing statement pursuant to the schedule set forth in Section VIII of this Order.
-Each prehearing statement shall be filed with the Office of Commission Clerk by 5:00 p.m. on the date due.
-A copy, whether paper or electronic, of the prehearing statement shall be served on all other parties and staff no later than the date it is filed with the Commission.
+All parties in this docket and the Commission staff shall file a Prehearing Statement pursuant to the schedule set forth in Section VIII of this Order.
+Each Prehearing Statement shall be filed with the Office of Commission Clerk by 5:00 p.m. on the date due.
+A copy, whether paper or electronic, of the Prehearing Statement shall be served on all other parties and staff no later than the date it is filed with the Commission.

-Each party's prehearing statement shall set forth the following information in the sequence listed below:
+Each party's Prehearing Statement shall set forth the following information in the sequence listed below:

-(1) The name of all known witnesses whose testimony has been prefiled or who may be called by the party, along with the subject matter of each such witness' testimony and the corresponding issue numbers in the following format:
+(1) The name of all known witnesses whose testimony has been prefiled or who may be called by the party, along with subject matter of each such witness' testimony and the corresponding issue numbers in the following format:

-All Known Witnesses
+All Known Witnesses:

-Witness Subject Matter Issues Numbers
+Witness Subject Matter Issue #

 Direct

 John Smith Subject 1, 3-5